 Okera Simmonds punished Landers for mistiming rushing from his goalmouth by netting for fellow play-off contenders Darlington.
 Meredith was felled for a penalty in first half stoppage time, and Morris duly obliged, sending the ‘keeper the wrong way.
 Simmonds then made a mockery of the offside trap on the hour mark to restore the visitors’ advantage.
 Two games to go, and the play-off position is now looking precarious.

 Winner Luaba was doing his level best to make his teammates with a truly bizarre own goal that I’ve had to upload and share with you, such is its insipidness.
 Thankfully, Ellis Hudson grabbed an equaliser with the last kick of the game to all but ensure participation in the play-offs, but with no real form to speak of.

 Oh dear.
 George Newell bundled in after three minutes, and the tired old refrain of huffing and puffing from early in the season is back with a bang/whimper (depending on your disposition).
 James Cook had a goal chalked off in injury time, which is also all too frequent.
 Something will have to change if promotion is to be gained…

-On Friday, you’ll be able to find out just how the play-offs went.
+On Friday, you’ll be able to find out just how the play-offs went in Chapter 10.
 York City will have to be overcome, and they’re just the first hurdle…